-Let’s face it.
 Most faith communities are comprised of some of the most selfless, motivated, volunteer-oriented individuals you will ever meet.
-The problem is that church demographics and dynamics have shifted drastically over the past decade, and those changes directly impact participation and charitable giving.
+The problem is that church demographics and dynamics have shifted drastically over the past decade.
+Those changes directly impact participation and charitable giving within the church.

 According to The Christian Post, there were approximately 300,000 Christian churches and 228.1 million Christians (including non-actives) in the United States as of 2017.